Skip to content

 8W × 8,760 hours/year = 70.08 kWh/year × CHF 0.32 = CHF 22.43/year idle

-If the node runs at sustained sync load (15W average):
+At sustained sync load (15W average):

 15W × 8,760 hours/year = 131.4 kWh/year × CHF 0.32 = CHF 42.05/year

-For most Swiss home users, the Pi 5 8GB with a 2 TB NVMe SSD is the right starting point.
+For most Swiss home users the Pi 5 8GB with a 2 TB NVMe SSD is the right starting point.
 The Pi 5 is available from raspberrypi.com and authorised Swiss resellers including pi-shop.ch.

 Step 2 Choose Your Node Software

 Bitcoin Knots (bitcoinknots.org) is a derivative maintained by Luke Dashjr.
 It applies the same consensus rules as Core but adds stricter mempool policy, most notably a tighter datacarriersize limit that became operationally relevant during the 2023 ordinals inscription wave and the CVE-2023-50428 episode.
 We cover that history in detail in the Bitcoin CVE-2023-50428 post.
-Knots is a legitimate choice for node operators who want to filter ordinals-style spam from their mempool.
+Knots is a legitimate choice for operators who want to filter ordinals-style spam from their mempool.

 Step 3 Plan Bandwidth and Storage Before Sync

-If you prune the node (bitcoin.conf: prune=550) you keep only the most recent blocks and save disk space, but you lose the ability to run Electrs or Fulcrum and cannot serve historical blocks to peers.
+If you prune the node (bitcoin.conf: prune=550) you keep only the most recent blocks and save disk space, but you lose the ability to run Electrs or Fulcrum and you cannot serve historical blocks to peers.
 Full archival is the correct setup for Steps 6 and 7.

 Step 4 Configure Your Swiss ISP Router for Port 8333

-To open port 8333 on a Swisscom Internet-Box: log into the admin panel (default 192.168.1.1), navigate to the port-forwarding section, and create a rule for protocol TCP, external port 8333, internal port 8333, directed to your node's LAN IP.
+To open port 8333 on a Swisscom Internet-Box, log into the admin panel (default 192.168.1.1), navigate to the port-forwarding section, and create a rule for protocol TCP, external port 8333, internal port 8333, directed to your node's LAN IP.
 Swisscom's support documentation at swisscom.com/support covers the Internet-Box port-forwarding procedure.
-On Sunrise and iWay equipment, the port-forwarding path is similar, check your router model's admin interface under NAT or port forwarding.
+On Sunrise and iWay equipment the port-forwarding path is similar; check your router model's admin interface under NAT or port forwarding.

 Assign a static LAN IP to your node via your router's DHCP reservation table.
 Without this, the forwarding rule breaks after the next DHCP lease renewal.